TylerHillery/TylerHillery/README.md

-Lifelong learner passionate about understanding the "*how*" and "*why*" behind software by peeling back the layers of abstraction.
-My main interests are in hardware/software co-design, computer architecture, operating systems, networking, compilers and the tooling used to understand and debug these systems in production.
+Lifelong learner passionate about understanding the “how” and “why” behind software by peeling back the layers of abstraction.
+I'm most interested in understanding computer systems end to end, from computer architecture and operating systems through networking and compilers.

 Driven by curiosity, grounded in gratitude.